ARCTraining/hpc2-software/book/course/conda.md

 *Note that there is a `FutureWarning` that can safely be ignored as it is not intended to flag use of `environment.yml` files.*

 This ensures that we have an up-to-date record of what we have installed in our project folder.

+The `--prune` argument here clears out old unused libraries and is key to keeping your `.conda` folder a reasonable size. **Please ensure you use the prune command to prevent environment bloat**.

 (removing-a-conda-environment)=
 ### Removing a Conda environment